oluwasege/NotificationService/README.md

 ### Architecture
 - **Clean Architecture**: Domain-Driven Design with separation of concerns
 - **Code-First Database**: EF Core with SQL Server
-- **Unit Tested**: Comprehensive test coverage with xUnit and FakeItEasy
+- **Unit Test**: Comprehensive test coverage with xUnit and FakeItEasy

 ---